awab-ml/iatoolkit/docs/deployment_guide.md

 ### `POST /api/<company_short_name>/init-context`

 This endpoint initializes or resets the conversation context for a specific user.
 It's useful for starting a new conversation from scratch, ensuring that no previous history is carried over.
+This is a lengthy operation, so it's recommended to use it only when necessary.

+When working with openai this operation will send the full company context to the llm, and will be cached there.

 **Example Call:**
 ```bash